robustUTEP/os-shell/README.md

 library calls malloc and free.
 You may (if you like) use calloc and strdup which are part of the same library.

-Please clearly indicate in your submission on which system your lab was tested (including architecture & os).

-## Changes to Lab Requirements
+## Testing your lab

-The OS Grading Team has created a testing harness for your shell lab located in your repository under shell/testShell.sh.
+The OS Grading Team has created a testing harness for your shell lab located in shell/testShell.sh.

 This may require a couple of very minor changes to your shell lab: